kedmahamelberg-ai/kedmahamelberg/_pages/index.md

 I translate these insights into the classroom, teaching **Applied AI for Marketing** and **Digital Marketing Analytics** to MSc students (rated 4.9/5.0).
 My courses equip future marketers with hands-on skills in Python, machine learning, and AI-powered consumer analytics.

 **Currently seeking tenure-track positions in digital marketing & AI**.
 Open to research collaborations and AI education partnerships.

 ---

+{% include scholar-stats.html %}

+---

   📬 [Get in touch](mailto:kedma@hamelberg-ai.com)